-Again, we'll use the “aviator” example.
+Again, we'll use the "silly string" example.
 Begin by adding the term into the initial query box.
 Click "Get ideas" and you'll be redirected to a page that offers related keywords and an idea of how competitive search rankings are for said term.

-3) Take Advantage of the SERPs Keyword Research Database Tool
+3. Take Advantage of SERP Stat's Keyword Research Database Tool

-Another free tool for you to use comes from SERPs.
-Their Keyword Research Database Tool is very similar to Google's Keyword Planner.
+Another free tool for you to use comes from SERP Stats.
+SERP Stat's Keyword Research Database Tool is very similar to Google's Keyword Planner.
 Simply add your query into the search bar and you'll receive results based on volume of searches and CPC.

-The LSI Graph/LSI Keyword Generator is another free tool specifically created for identifying LSI keywords.
-And as you can probably guess, it simply requires users to add a term into the search bar to generate a list of related keywords.
+The LSI Graph/LSI Keyword Generator is another free tool that’s perfectly made for identifying LSI keywords.
+Similar to the previous tools mentioned, it follows the same rinse and repeat process.
+Add a term into the search bar, click “generate” and choose from a variety of related keywords below.